MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/how-it-works.md

 PIN entry and biometric gesture both trigger Windows to use the private key to cryptographically sign data that is sent to the identity provider.
 The identity provider verifies the user's identity and authenticates the user.

-Neither the PIN nor the private portion of the credential are ever sent to the IdP, and the PIN is not stored on the device.
-The PIN and bio gestures are user-provided entropy when performing operations that use the private portion of the credential.
+The PIN or the private portion of the credential are ever sent to the IdP, and the PIN isn't stored on the device.
+The PIN and bio gestures are *user-provided entropy* when performing operations that use the private portion of the credential.

 When a user wants to access protected key material, the authentication process begins with the user entering a PIN or biometric gesture to unlock the device, a process sometimes called releasing the key.
 Think of it like using a physical key to unlock a door: before you can unlock the door, you need to remove the key from your pocket or purse.
 The user's PIN unlocks the protector key for the container on the device.
 When that container is unlocked, applications (and thus the user) can use whatever IDP keys reside inside the container.